amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 So, the Old Kannada grammarians, having decided that `iṁ`/`iṁda` are exclusively instrumental suffixes, seem to have settled on using the Proto-Dravidian third-person distal demonstrative pronominal form `attu` as the base for the ablative suffix because it has the appropriate distal directional semantics.
-But having realised that this doesn't achive the required ablative semantics fully, they seem to have resorted to appending the very same
+But having realised that this doesn't achieve the required ablative semantics fully, they seem to have resorted to appending the very same
 `iṁ` suffix (which they had decided was not the ablative suffix) before finally declaring that the required ablative semantics is achieved.
 The key reason for this futile exercise seems to be the confusion that `iṁ`/`iṁda` suffixes are exclusively instrumental and do not have the directional/separational semantics required for the ablative case.